alexandraHospital/language_tutor/README.md

 ```

 ### 3. Choose your favorite LLM
-Depending on your machine's hardware capabilities, you can choose either a lightweigted model for a lower resource usage and a larger model for better performance.
+Depending on your machine's hardware capabilities, you can choose either a lightweigted model for lower resource usage and a larger model for better performance.

 Models can be downloaded with: